How to get started with WCAG

 In its infancy, WCAG focused exclusively on HTML, but still gave people instant access to a world full of information.
 Because digital technology evolved at such a rapid pace, WCAG version 2.0, released in 2008, reframed the guidelines more broadly, so they could be applied to rich internet applications, software and streaming media.

 To keep up with the pace of technological evolution, particularly with regard to mobile and touchscreen devices, WCAG version 2.1 was published in 2018, to ensure information and communication technology remained accessible to people with disabilities.
 WCAG 2.1 was adopted around the world, including by the three official European Standards Organizations, who integrated the guidelines into their standards for information and communication technology products and services.

-The next update to the Web Content Accessibility Guidelines, WCAG 2.2, is currently in draft form and is expected to be published in December 2022.
+The next update to the Web Content Accessibility Guidelines, WCAG 2.2, is currently in draft form and is expected to be published in the fall / winter of 2023.
 You can keep up with WCAG 2.2’s progress, as well as read about its new success criteria, at the WCAG 2.2 page on the Web Accessibility Initiative (WAI) site.

 What to expect from WCAG 2.2

 It’s important to understand WCAG 2.2 is an extension of 2.1, not a replacement.
 That means if you’ve relied on 2.1 standards to make your website or application accessible, you’re already most of the way there.
 Version 2.2, though, adds 9 new success criteria to the 78 already specified in WCAG 2.
 These new success criteria address accessibility barriers related to keyboard accessibility, controls, input mechanisms, and navigation.